agude/agude.github.io/_drafts/2020-04-27-data_science_notebook_templates.md

    which probably is not the most recent or nicest version).
 7. Hack the code up and make it even uglier.

-After five years I am tired that, so I've decided to create a set of notebook templates that collect all my best practices into one place.
+After five years I am ready for something better.
+That something is my Jupyter Notebook Template Library.

 # Jupyter Notebook Template Library

-The [Jupyter Notebook Template Library][library] contains notebooks that you can grab and start working with right away.
-It guarantees that each project starts with the most recent version of all my helper functions.
+The [library][library] is a repository of notebook templates, each targeted at a different use case.
+The goal is to allow you to go to one place, find the right starter notebook, and get right into your work as efficiently as possible.
+The library guarantees that your notebook always have the latest and greatest helper functions without having to dig through your old work.

 [library]: https://github.com/agude/Jupyter-Notebook-Template-Library